 Ohio drivers who run stop signs or red lights will likely have to pay a fine.
+(However, you may have other options for dealing with a traffic citation that don't involve paying a fine.)
 A red light or stop sign conviction will also add points to a person’s driving record.
 This article gives an overview of what the law requires and some of the penalties for a stop sign or red light ticket.

 When approaching a stop sign or red light (flashing or solid), drivers must come to a complete stop prior to the nearest of entering the crosswalk, reaching a clearly marked stop line, or entering the intersection.